 Glossary Of Terms And Services

 Readmission (From Academic Disqualification) - A petition for a student’s readmission to the university after academic disqualification.
 The student must initiate the petition through the Academic Review and Retention Office.
 All grade issues (IN, MG, etc.) must be resolved prior to submission of a readmission petition.
+Students must have completed a minimum of 12 approved units with a 3.0 GPA or higher before applying for readmission.
 Additional requirements and conditions for readmission can be found in the "Academic Policies" [Academic Standards] of the USC Catalogue.
 See Academic Review.

-Refund of Tuition - Tuition and fees are refundable only by processing a cancellation of enrollment or change of program application through the Registration department.
-Informing your academic department or your instructor does not constitute official withdrawal from a course.
-Students may withdraw from a course through Web Registration or through the Registration department.
-Students who wish to drop all classes must do so in person in the Registration Building.
+Refund of Tuition - Tuition and fees are refundable only if courses are officially dropped before the refund deadline.
+Students may drop courses through Web Registration or through the Registrar One-Stop Center (Trojan Hall 101).
 It is a student's responsibility to officially withdraw from any class he or she is not attending, including but not limited to: (a) classes that have been discontinued at the university’s option; (b) situations in which a student never attended even the first class meeting.

-Registration - The department responsible for the accuracy and integrity of all student enrollments; monitoring the Web Registration enrollment process; processing in-person enrollment or change-of-program requests; scheduling additional classes or class changes once the schedule has been finalized; processing all cancellation of enrollment requests; assigning session numbers and schedule classes for all off-campus Special Programs offerings; printing transcripts for non-credit courses that offer continuing education units; and distributing important calendar dates and permit to register information to currently enrolled students.
-The Registration department is located in the Registration Building (REG) Lobby on the corner of Figueroa and Exposition and can be contacted at (213) 740-8500 or by email.
-Registration procedures, the Web Registration worksheet, and current course offerings can be found in the Schedule of Classes.
+Registration - The department responsible for the accuracy and integrity of all student enrollments; monitoring the Web Registration enrollment process; processing in-person enrollment or change-of-program requests; scheduling additional classes or class changes once the schedule has been finalized; processing all cancellation of enrollment requests; assigning session numbers and schedule classes for all off-campus Special Programs offerings; printing transcripts for non-credit courses that offer continuing education units; and distributing important calendar dates and creating a Permit to Register (also known as registration appointment) to currently enrolled students.
+The Registration Department is located in Trojan Hall 101, north of Furtitta Hall (near the corner of Figueroa and Exposition).
+Contact the Registration Department at (213) 740-8500 or firstname.lastname@example.org.

 Repeated/Repetitious Courses - Courses that may be repeated for credit, as opposed to those that can be taken only once for degree credit.
 Courses that can be repeated for credit are listed in the catalogue with the maximum allowable units in parentheses after the course title.
 Courses in which unsatisfactory grades were earned can sometimes be repeated.
 The rules for repeating these courses differ for graduate and undergraduate students.
 There are also different rules for transferring repeated courses.
 Students should check the "Academic Policies" [Academic Standards] section of the USC Catalogue for the regulations that will affect them.